Skip to main content

 The Role of the Subconscious Mind

-The honing theory places a significant emphasis on the subconscious mind in the creative process.
-It suggests that the subconscious mind continuously reorganizes thoughts and ideas, which eventually surface to the conscious mind in the form of creative insights.
-This theory aligns with the concept of ‘Eureka’ moments, where seemingly sudden solutions or ideas occur, often after a period of incubation.
+It suggests that the subconscious mind continuously reorganizes thoughts and ideas – which eventually surface to the conscious mind in the form of creative insights.
+This theory explains ‘Eureka’ moments, where seemingly sudden solutions or ideas occur, often after a period of incubation.

-The subconscious mind is not only responsible for fostering novel ideas but also plays a crucial role in the process of refining these ideas.
 The honing theory suggests that the subconscious mind continuously evaluates and fine-tunes creative thoughts until they are fully developed and ready to be brought to consciousness.
 This process is reminiscent of the conceptual blending theory, which proposes that creativity results from the blending of different concepts or ideas.

 The honing process aligns with the notion of ‘little c’ creativity, or personal creativity, as it often involves personal transformation.
 The process of refining and redefining ideas can lead to a shift in one’s cognitive structures and self-concept.
 For more on this, our article on creativity’s big c and little c provides an insightful read.